-It is important to maintain the gap stipulated by TRS of 1mm between the electrode and the arc to ensure optimum engine performance.
+It is important to maintain the gap stipulated by TRS of 1mm between the electrode and the arc to the air filter case. ensure optimum engine performance.

-Its colour tells you whether you are using - the right fuel:
+Its colour tells you whether you are using the ricleaning or replacement. ght fuel: